 An Action extension lets people initiate content-specific tasks, such as editing an inline image, adding a bookmark, or displaying selected text in another language, without leaving the current context.
-Action extensions are accessed by positioning the pointer over certain types of embedded content (such as an image in a document or attachment in an email) to reveal an action disclosure button, clicking a Share button in the toolbar, or choosing Share in a contextual menu.
-Action extensions can also be exposed as items within an app’s toolbar.
+Typically, people access an Action extension by positioning the pointer over certain types of embedded content—for example, hovering over an image dragged into a Mail compose window reveals an action disclosure button.
+People may also access Action extensions in the menu revealed by the Share toolbar button or the extension's custom toolbar button.

 There are two types of Action extensions:

-In the Share and contextual menus, only Action extensions that can work with the current content type are displayed.
+The system offers only the Action extensions that can work with the current content type.
 For example, Action extensions that support text aren’t shown when the current content is a video.

 Don’t assume your Action extension is available.
 Users can enable and disable Action extensions in the Extensions system preference pane.

-If appropriate, display an interface within the context of the host app.
-For example, the Markup action extension lets the user edit an image without leaving the primary app.
-Your interface should be recognizable and feel like a natural extension of your app.
+Only provide an interface when necessary.
+For example, the Markup action extension lets the user add text to, draw on, or sign an image without leaving the app.
+The interface you provide should be recognizable and feel like a natural extension of your app.

 Use a template image version of your app icon to represent your action extension icon.
 A template image uses a mask to create an icon.
-To create an Action extension icon, you might start by creating a stencil version of your app icon.
+To create an Action extension icon, start by creating a stencil version of your app icon.
 If necessary, simplify the design by focusing on the elements that make your icon unique.
-Use appropriate transparency and antialiasing, and don’t include a drop shadow.
-If your app offers multiple Action extensions, create a family of icons that share a common visual element that relates to your app’s icon.
+Use transparency and antialiasing; don’t include a drop shadow.
+If your app offers multiple Action extensions, create a family of icons that share a common visual element related to your app’s icon.